gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 - extraction of genomes from MetaPhlAn database using the script [feature_space_projections/code/metaphlan_genome_extractor.py](./feature_space_projections/code/metaphlan_genome_extractor.py),
 - projection of genomes on MGNIFY using Kraken (same as above but without `--bracken` option).

-A similar code was used on IGC2 to project Biomscope results on MGNIFY.

 All results once projected to MGNIFY are proposed in [reference](./reference/).